yuweichuan/PTMSeeker/README.md

 - workers
   - The number of threads to use in the multiprocess.
 - resolution
   - MS2 tolerance in Dalton.
+0.01 is suggested.
 Usually do not exceed 0.02.

 And the available testing data can be obtained from https://bioinformatics.hkust.edu.hk/Software/PTMSeeker.html
 ## Authors